 Fergus Garber Young Architects

 A charming stucco Tudor cottage remodel in Palo Alto, California by Fergus Garber Young Architects takes advantage of the yard to create alluring outdoor rooms accessible from the home's interior.
-This one, featuring a fireplace, comfortable cottage-style garden furniture and fun accessories is located directly off the master bedroom.Continue to 20 of 51 below.
+This one, featuring a fireplace, comfortable cottage-style garden furniture and fun accessories is located directly off the primary bedroom.Continue to 17 of 44 below.

-Inspired by the beautiful villas in Tuscany, this Scottsdale, Arizona courtyard room by Sam Fratantoni of Fratantoni Luxury Estates includes beautiful architectural features like arches, exposed beams and stucco surfaces.
-Josie Fratantoni of Fratantoni Interior Designers continued the Tuscan theme with wood and iron outdoor furnishings, a painting above the outdoor fireplace and symmetrical potted plants that resemble Italian cypress.Continue to 21 of 51 below.
+Inspired by the beautiful villas in Tuscany, this Scottsdale, Arizona, courtyard room by Sam Fratantoni of Fratantoni Luxury Estates includes beautiful architectural features like arches, exposed beams, and stucco surfaces.
+Josie Fratantoni of Fratantoni Interior Designers continued the Tuscan theme with wood and iron outdoor furnishings, a painting above the outdoor fireplace and symmetrical potted plants that resemble Italian cypress.Continue to 19 of 44 below.